Convertidor De Onzas A Mililitros

 Understanding Ounces and Milliliters:

-Before we delve into the conversion process, let's establish a clear understanding of the units involved:
+Before we walk through the conversion process, let's establish a clear understanding of the units involved:

 • Ounces (oz): The ounce is a unit of weight or volume, depending on the context.
 There are two main types: